Plan Execution

 Task directory as the team's single source of truth

-Every task gets its own directory at documentation/plans/{plan}/tasks/task-N/ containing three files, each written by a different role:
+Every task gets its own directory at documentation/plans/{plan}/tasks/task-N/ containing these files:

 Spawn prompts carry no inline task content — they're minimal pointers.
 All team members (including lazy-spawned Tester, pipeline successors, and crash re-spawns) follow the shared task-team-startup protocol to read the task directory on their first action.
 File writes broadcast FILE-UPDATED task-N/{file}: reason to active teammates so state stays in sync without verbose messages.